vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 All customers can log in on [portal.vipps.no](https://portal.vipps.no) and check the capture type for all their sale units.

+You can also find information on how to chance capture type there.

 ### For how long is an initiated payment reserved?